loculus-project/loculus/README.md

 If you would like to develop with a full local loculus instance for development you need to:

-1. Deploy a local kubernetes instance: [kubernetes](./kubernetes/README.md)
+1. Deploy a local Kubernetes instance: [Kubernetes](./kubernetes/README.md)
 2. Deploy the backend: [backend](./backend/README.md)
 3. Deploy the frontend/website: [website](./website/README.md)